Advertising

 Stefani Couto

-A journalist by training, a gamer by passion!
+Journalist by training, gamer by passion!
 I write about games, trivia, and guides to help other players explore this incredible universe.
-If there's a new game...

-Developed by Japanese brand Innocent Grey and published by Prototype, Cartagra adapts a PC classic for consoles, preserving the refined visual style and dense narrative that made the studio famous.
+Developed by the Japanese brand Innocent Grey and published by Prototype, Cartagra adapts a PC classic for consoles, preserving the refined visual style and dense narrative that made the studio famous.

 The story follows former police officer Takashiro Shugo, who, at the request of a former superior, becomes involved in a complex investigation involving the disappearance of a young woman from a traditional family.